 Marian has government, business, and research experience.

 Marian was raised in the three river valleys around Pittsburgh, Pennsylvania.
 She lived in Westmoreland and Beaver Counties for most of her childhood, later moving to Allegheny County for high school.
-Her mother was a small business owner and her father was a teacher and public school administrator.
+Her mother was a mom and small business owner and her father was a teacher and public school administrator.
 Marian spent her childhood exploring the woods and rivers, giving her a life-long appreciation for the value of Pennsylvania’s natural wonders.